 Calm Before the Storm

 A key piece of advice before you enter any swinging situation: Fully discuss all of the potential scenarios with your own partner so that you’re on the same page.
 You want to establish what you both want before the heat gets turned up and the excitement threatens to cloud your judgement.

 Once you’re all together, the excitement and energy start to build… the fun is about to begin.
 Let’s say you’ve found a compatible couple in a lifestyle club and you and your partner are ready to hit the play button.
 Before you do, it’s important to cover a few basic points of communication.

 You’ve probably had at least part of this discussion with the other couple prior to entering this room, but it’s good to double check the details.
 Will this be a full or soft swap?
-Are any sex acts like anal or oral not allowed?
+Are any sex acts like backdoor play or oral not allowed?
 What protection is being used?
 And whatever other topics are important to you and your partners.
 The key here is to be as open as possible.

 Decide whether both couples will all play in one room or split off to separate ones.
 This is down to preference.
 Some couples find it hot to keep everyone together, getting the greatest kick from sharing the whole experience with each other.
 Those into exhibitionism may decide to do it among a larger group of swingers at a party, and for others, it’s more about making an individual sexual connection behind closed doors and reconvening with their partner later.
 Some people find it difficult to concentrate on their current sexual partner when there’s lots of other action happening close by.
 If you are doing separate rooms, figure out how you will meet up afterwards to ensure you don’t awkwardly interrupt your partner in case they need extra time to finish.